ildarcheg/lentaproject/README.md

 Thus, adding period to `c01_daytobeprocessed`, I get all articles stored at `c04_articlestobeprocessed` in a while.

 To automate this process and to make it scalable I used following technics.
-Using `00_set_schedules.R` script I setup cron jobs that runs `sar 1 5` every 10 seconds (to check CPU load) and `00_run_processes.R`, which checks CPU load and, if it is less than 75%, gets first 10 days drom `c01_daytobeprocessed` and runs `01_days_process.R`.
+Using `00_set_schedules.R` script I setup cron jobs that runs `sar 1 5` every 10 seconds (to monitor CPU load) and `00_run_processes.R`, which checks CPU load and, if it is less than 75%, gets first 10 days drom `c01_daytobeprocessed` and runs `01_days_process.R`.
 At the same time the same script check out other collections and runs scripts related to that collections.

 To see how everything looks before we start:
 ```